What are the best ways and the best practices for attracting better prospects for your business?

 For instance, you go to a gym and you see a number of different trainers whom you are going to start working with.
 The best-case scenario is going to be a hit or miss.
 You’re still going to review them and determine what their personality is, what their achievements are, what their goals are, and how they plan to achieve them.

-To give you a better example, at my gym, there are multiple trainers.
+To give you a better example, there are multiple trainers at my gym.
 Each of them specializes in something.
-Some are more easygoing, some are more hardcore.
+Some are more easygoing; some are more hardcore.
 Some are more into gymnastics and weightlifting, or mobility or aerobics.
 Finding the right person is completely reliant on whatever their brand is, their best practices, and so forth.

 Make sure that you build the type of brand that really explains what the product offering is and why exactly you’re doing this, so people would want to start working with you.

 Rebrand yourself if necessary.
-Check out your website, your social media profiles, your bio, and everything else that can contribute to give the right type of messaging to your target market.
+Check out your website, your social media profiles, your bio, and everything else that can contribute to giving the right type of messaging to your target market.